The property industry is fully open and Whites continue to be busy and operating within COVID Safe Guidelines.

-A DELIGHTFUL FARMHOUSE on the edge of this POPULAR village. ** THREE RECEPTION ROOMS ** CONSERVATORY ** DOUBLE GARAGE **
+A DELIGHTFUL FARMHOUSE on the edge of this POPULAR village. ** FIVE BEDROOMS ** THREE RECEPTION ROOMS ** CONSERVATORY ** DOUBLE GARAGE ** NO CHAIN ** CASH BUYERS ONLY **

 Please enter your details below and a member of the team will contact you to arrange your viewing